 In rehab, a supervised medical detoxification will be done to remove all the withdrawal symptoms associated with the cessation of use.

-Counselling and therapy methods such as individual counselling, group therapy and cognitive behavioral therapy will all be done to educate the individual about their addiction and how the drug can be avoided in the future.
+Counselling and therapy methods such as individual counselling, group therapy and cognitive behavioural therapy will all be done to educate the individual about their addiction and how the drug can be avoided in the future.

 Once inpatient treatment has been completed, secondary treatment is available, which comes in the form of halfway houses or daily outpatient meetings, which serves as a continuation of what was taught in the rehab clinic, just in further detail.